top of page

 Q. Do I need to pay for any services provided by the DA's Office?

-All all DA's Office services are FREE/no cost, including victim services.
+All DA's Office services are FREE/no cost, including victim services.

 Q. What happens when my case goes to the DA's Office?